Self-Catering Holidays in Loch Lomond, Scotland

 Loch Lomond Self-Catering

 Loch Lomond has a natural beauty which provides visitors with a stunning setting and the most memorable views.
 The picturesque landscapes are sure to make any break extra special.
-The location of our self-catering, holiday accommodation offers guests the opportunity to make the most of a UK staycation whilst taking in the magnificent scenery around the area including Ben Lomond and the loch itself.
-If you are looking to travel slightly further afield, there are a number of scenic areas just a short drive away, as well as some of Scotland’s largest cities, Edinburgh and Glasgow.
+The location of our self-catering, holiday accommodation offers guests the opportunity to make the most of a UK staycation whilst taking in the magnificent scenery around the area including Ben Lomond and the loch itself. .
+Booking a self-catering holiday in Loch Lomond, Scotland allows you to take control of your holiday, whether you’re looking to get your adrenaline pumping with activities in and around the resort or simply sit back relax enjoy a rejuvenating spa treatment at our Cameron Spa, the choice is yours.
+Or if you are looking to travel slightly further afield, there are a number of scenic areas just a short drive away, as well as some of Scotland’s largest cities, Edinburgh and Glasgow.

 If you are looking for a short break or a slightly longer holiday, Loch Lomond is one of the most popular destinations in Scotland for:

 At Cameron Lodges, there are also a wide range of luxury 5 star amenities for guests to take advantage of.
-These include the award-winning Spa at Cameron House, which has 17 treatment rooms, a range of spa treatments and even a rooftop infinity pool.
-For golfers, there is the championship level Carrick Golf Course and the 9 hole Wee Demon course and for those looking to dine out, book a table at The Claret Jug Restaurant & Bar or The Boat House Restaurant & Bar.
+These include the award-winning Cameron Spa, which has 17 treatment rooms, a range of spa treatments and even a rooftop infinity pool.
+For golfers, there is the championship level Carrick Golf Course and the 9 hole Wee Demon course and for those looking to dine out, book a table at The Clubhouse at Cameron Restaurant & Bar or The Boat House Restaurant & Bar.

 For those who do want to venture a little more into the great outdoors, there are also plenty of activities on offer including clay pigeon shooting and pony trekking.
 Or if you prefer, you can spend the afternoon on our PGA approved Championship Golf Course.